jordanpapaditsas/eloquent-javascript/README.md

 # Eloquent-JavaScript

 ## Description
 Eloquent JavaScript, is a modern introduction to programming book, that covers the latest version of JavaScript language in depth.

+## Feature
+Here I am solving all the projects and exercises that the book provides.